 State Superintendent of Public Instruction Tom Torlakson Visits Marshall Academy of the Arts

 State Superintendent of Public Instruction Tom Torlakson visited Marshall Academy of the Arts, to participate in a round table discussion examining models for teacher evaluation recommended in a new comprehensive report on the teaching profession by Torlakson’s Educator Excellence Task Force.

-On Thursday, September 18th, your child will have the opportunity to view an assembly called Rachel's Challenge.
+On Thursday, September 18th, Marshall students had the opportunity to view an assembly called Rachel's Challenge.
 It is a very powerful and emotional character building assembly.
-We invite all parents who would like to see the assemblies at 9:00 am or 11:00 am. in the auditorium.
 Attached is an essay written by Rachel Scott which will give you a little insight about her character.
 If you would like additional information about this amazing assembly please visit Rachelschallenge.org.

 School District News

 The award was created in remembrance of Omar because of the indelible effects of his character that impacted others.
 The wake of his passing left a void that was felt by his friends, classmates, teachers, acquaintances, parents, and even those that only knew of him through stories.